Diarrhea in dogs: causes, symptoms and treatment options

 1-2 tablespoons for small dogs, 2-3 tablespoons for medium dogs, 1/4 cup for large dogs.

-This mixture can be given once or twice daily, depending on the size and needs of your dog.
+This mixture can be given once or twice a day, depending on the size and needs of your dog.

-These recipes are designed to help soothe your dog's digestive tract and aid the healing process.
+These recipes are intended to help soothe your dog's digestive tract and support the healing process.

 Of course!
-Here's a clear table summarizing the key points of the Steinkraft article "Diarrhea in Dogs: Causes, Symptoms, and Home Remedies."
+Here is a clear table summarizing the most important content of the Steinkraft article "Diarrhea in Dogs: Causes, Symptoms, and Home Remedies."
 It provides a quick overview of the causes, symptoms, treatment options, and home remedies for diarrhea in dogs:

-Here again the most important points at a glance in a table: Diarrhea in dogs
+Here's a summary of the most important points in a table: Diarrhea in dogs

 |